 - The Creative Communication Deliverable is optional.
 However, these checkpoints must be submitted if your team does decide to participate.
-Make sure you are gauging interest from your partners by Week 2 to submit the form in Week 3. - Your team is only allowed to submit a Tutorial if it was scoped into your project by your Lead prior to the term. - Your team might find it helpful to include some of your own internal deadlines for deliverables that do not have formal checkpoints.
+Make sure you are gauging interest from your partners by Week 2 to submit the form in Week 3. - Your team is only allowed to submit a Tutorial if it was scoped into your project by your Lead prior to the term.
+The first checkpoint for this is in Week 6.
+Teams are only allowed to pursue a GIS Tutorial and code should never be shown to partners. - Your team might find it helpful to include some of your own internal deadlines for deliverables that do not have formal checkpoints.
 For example, our recommendation is to check in with your Lead about your poster no later than Week 5.
-Additionally, your Lead and Science Advisor should see a rough draft of your entire Tech Paper no later than approximately Week 9. - Presentation and Poster Final Drafts are due on Thursday of Week 8 and modifications cannot be made after this time.
+Additionally, your Lead and Science Advisor should see a rough draft of your entire Tech Paper no later than Week 9. - Presentation and Poster Final Drafts are due on Thursday of Week 8 and modifications cannot be made after this time.
+This is important as we use both of these deliverables in the handoff meetings and need this to be finalized as early as possible.
 Additional results can be included in the final draft of the Tech Paper; however, it is good to be aware of this deadline in advance so that your team can scope your project methodology appropriately.